Transia-RnD/xrpld-network-gen/README.md

 ### Create a new Network

-To start a network or standalone ledger, use the `start` command followed by the name of the network or standalone ledger.
+To create a network or standalone ledger, use the `create:network` command followed by the name of the network or standalone ledger.

 ```bash
 xrpld-netgen create:network --protocol [PROTOCOL] --build_version [BUILD_VERSION] --validators [NUM_VALIDATORS]